On this page you can find information on how the National Patient Experience Survey Programme meets information governance requirements.

 How long do we keep information?

 Personal data collected to administer the survey will be deleted once all surveys have been sent out and all responses have been processed.
-By not keeping data for any longer than required, the National Patient Experience Survey Programme complies with the Data Protection Acts 1988, the Data Protection (Amendment) Act 2003 and the European Union General Data Protection Regulation (GDPR).
+By not keeping data for any longer than required, the National Patient Experience Survey Programme complies with the Data Protection Act 2018 and the European Union General Data Protection Regulation (GDPR).